AntoCuc/php-rest-server/README.md

 I could not find a framework that would allow me to quickly jump-start a server ready to accept resource requests without what I believe is excessive configuration and in some cases programming.

-Keep in mind that this scripts library is not meant to be used on a public server.

 ## Dependencies

 The Php Rest Server only requires: